raspberrypilearning/how-are-you/en/step_2.md

 To do this, you will need to add a `broadcast`{:class="block3events"} block from the `Events`{:class="block3events"} blocks menu.

-Join this new `broadcast message1`{:class="block3events"} block underneath the current code.
+Add this new `broadcast message1`{:class="block3events"} block underneath the current code.

 ```blocks3
 when flag clicked